moovel/go-npm/README.md

 ## Go NPM

+Welcome to Go NPM !

+This fork is not an official Reach-Now product.

 ### Distribute cross-platform Go binaries via NPM

 Applications written in Golang are portable - you can easily cross-compile binaries that work on Windows, Mac, and Linux.
 But how do you distribute the binaries to customers?
 When you publish new releases, how do they update the binary?